aderox20/dotfiles/README.md

 # dotfiles
-my sway dotfiles or smth idk what to really on a dotfiles readme lmho
+**my sway dotfiles** or smth idk what to really on a dotfiles readme lmho
+# dotfiles